kellpossible/blog/content/Adventures/21-SkiingInJapan.rst

 trees.
 I'm ready for a rest, but Yuki points at the lift and says "again!".

-I stayed with Yuki and her partner Masahiro at their place in Sapporo, and they guided me around Rusutsu and Teine showing me many favourite spots, undoubtedly learned after 10+ years skiing in the area.
+I stayed with Yuki and her partner Masahiro at their appartment in Sapporo, and they guided me around Rusutsu and Teine showing me many favourite spots, undoubtedly learned after 10+ years skiing in the area.
 Luckily our trip to Rusutsu enabled me to grab my skis again from Setsu Getsu Karou, ready for a chest deep powder day.
 I'm very grateful for their friendly company and their impressive hospitality.
 A couple of days later, they left for Niseko, and I went to collect a hire car again for the next stage of the journey.

 While collecting the car, I got a message from Sam.
 Sam and I had met through a mutual online acquaintence.
 He was living in Niseko for the